chrisasag/2511Sample/ExamPaper.md

 Write your answer inside `q7.txt`.

 **Submit your answer using the following command:**

+[Q7Ans:This is an example of composition.
+A breakout room cannot exist outside of a call.
+When the call ends, all contained breakrooms must end as well.]

 ### `submit q7` <!-- omit in toc -->